Banned: How Censorship Impacts the First Amendment

 Back in 1982, so many books were being challenged in the US that a number of organizations came together to start Banned Books Week, both to highlight the fact that literature was being banned, and to celebrate the freedom to read.

 The American Library Association’s Office for Intellectual Freedom dedicates much of its work to advocate for banned and challenged books.
-From compiling lists of frequently challenged books for each year to creating an online form where anyone can report censorship, the freedom to read is at the forefront of the organization.
+From compiling lists of frequently challenged books each year to the creation of an online form where anyone can report censorship, the freedom to read is at the forefront of the organization.

 Want to learn more about censorship’s many forms within our society, and how we can advocate for our First Amendment freedoms?

-We’ve also compiled some titles to help you learn more about the history of banned books, censorship and the fight for free speech.
+We’ve compiled some titles below to help you learn more about the history of banned books, censorship and the fight for the freedom to READ.

 You can sign up for a free library card here.
 If you are new to our eResources, check out these tutorial videos on how to get started.